onkar-03/Build-Responsive-Real-World-Websites-with-HTML-and-CSS/02 CSS Fundamentals/# CSS Fundamentals.md

 **_NOTE :_** - _When two rules have the same selector, the one that comes later in the stylesheet takes precedence_

-## 11.0 Inheritance and Universal Selector :
+## 11.0 Inheritance & Universal Selector :

 ### What is Inheritance ??